tomaslangkaas/markof.js/README.md

 ##### `markof.compact(compactBoolean)`

 Sets the compact flag of `markof` to either true or false.
-Set to a truthy vaule for markof to output HTML without redundant whitespace, set to a falsy for markof to output readable and indented HTML (default).
+Set to a truthy value for markof to output HTML without redundant whitespace, set to a falsy valde for markof to output readable and indented HTML (default).
 The function returns the `markof` function, which allows for chaining.

 ##### `markof.quotes(primaryLeft, primaryRight[, secondaryLeft, secondaryRight])`